MustafaTT/travel-diary/ReadMe.txt

 	* and Spring boot application.properties inside src/main/resources

-- To start logging user viewed travels log to localstorage run java SpringBoot application.Log files location : "TravelDiary\TravelViewLogs"
+- To start logging user viewed travels log to localstorage run java SpringBoot application.Log files location : "TravelViewLogs"

 - Angular running on localhost:4200  if you change it make sure you add the url of angular inside djproject\djproject\settings.py CORS_ORIGIN_WHITELIST